home-assistant/home-assistant.io/source/_integrations/airzone_cloud.markdown

 ## Water heater

-For each Airzone device a *water heater entity* is created if supported.
+For each Airzone device, a *water heater entity* is created if supported.